 Las Vegas Neighborhoods for Every Need

 With the high employment rates in the Las Vegas area and easy access to every type of entertainment imaginable, it is easy to see why Clark County, Nevada saw the second-largest population growth in the United States in 2018.
-This is just a small selection of some of the best neighborhoods in Las Vegas, and there are plenty more worth discussing.
+This is just a small selection of some of the best neighborhoods in the area, and there are plenty more worth discussing if planning a move to Las Vegas.